-CFPB Bulletin 2012-03 addressing Service Provider Relationships sets forth the Bureau’s expectation that supervised banks and nonbanks [including mortgage lenders] will oversee their business relationships with service providers [including title (closing) agents] in a manner that ensures compliance with Federal consumer financial law in order to protect consumers’ interests and avoid consumer harm.
+CFPB Bulletin 2012-03 addressing Service Provider Relationships sets forth the Bureau’s expectation that supervised banks and nonbanks [including mortgage lenders] must oversee their business relationships with service providers [including title (settlement) agents] in a manner that ensures compliance with Federal consumer financial law in order to protect consumers’ interests and avoid consumer harm.

-To that end, the CFPB expects [mortgage lenders] to have an effective process for managing the risks of [title (closing) agent] relationships.
-To limit the potential for statutory or regulatory violations and related consumer harm [mortgage lenders] should take steps to ensure that their business arrangements with [title (closing) agents] do not present unwarranted risks to consumers.
+To that end, the CFPB expects [mortgage lenders] to have an effective process for managing the risks of [title (settlement) agent] relationships.
+To limit the potential for statutory or regulatory violations and related consumer harm [mortgage lenders] should take steps to ensure that their business arrangements with [title (settlement) agents] do not present unwarranted risks to consumers.
 These steps should include, but are not limited to:

-In the Final Rule, the integration of the Final TIL with the HUD-1 settlement statement to create the new Closing Disclosure is expected to result in many, if not most, lenders opting to prepare and deliver the Closing Disclosure directly to consumers, rather than permit title (closing) agents to do so.
+In the Final Rule, the integration of the Final TIL with the HUD-1 settlement statement to create the new Closing Disclosure has resulted in many, if not most, lenders opting to prepare and deliver the Closing Disclosure directly to consumers, rather than permit title (settlement) agents to do so.
 The Final Rule leaves it up to the discretion of the creditor [lender] to choose who will deliver the Closing Disclosure to the consumer [borrower] three business days in advance of consummation.
-Since the Closing Disclosure contains TIL information – TILA being a “stronger” federal regulation than RESPA—it should not come as a surprise when many, if not most, lenders opt to prepare and deliver it themselves, as nonpublic personal information [NPI] is protected under the federal Gramm-Leach-Bliley Act and various state-specific laws pertaining to protection of personal or sensitive information.
+Since the Closing Disclosure contains nonpublic personal [TIL] information – TILA being a more robust and punitive federal regulation than RESPA—it should not come as a surprise that many, if not most, lenders opt to prepare and deliver it themselves, as nonpublic personal information [NPI] is protected under the federal Gramm-Leach-Bliley Act and various state-specific laws pertaining to protection of personal or sensitive information.

-The Integrative TILA-RESPA Final Rule Implementation Study Manual contains an entire chapter [The Impact of the Final Rule on Title (Closing) Agents] examining this issue.
+The Integrative TILA-RESPA Final Rule Implementation Study Manual contains an entire chapter [The Impact of the Final Rule on Title (Settlement) Agents] examining this issue.